NatLibFi/yso-marcbib/README.md

 The logfiles are output into a subdirectory named logs.
 A timestamp with date and starting time is added at the end of each of the logfiles produced.
+Guide in Finnish for error logs and their use is in a [Kiwi web page](https://www.kiwi.fi/display/ysall2yso/Konversio-ohjelman+lokitiedostot).

 ***Fields to be checked***